Brachytherapy with Anesthesia - Patient Guide

-This handout is about a type of radiation therapy called Intracavitary Radiation (ICR).
-It will tell you what ICR is and how to prepare for this type of treatment.
+This handout is about a type of internal radiation called brachytherapy.
+It will tell you what it is and how to prepare for this type of treatment.
 Please underline anything you do not understand.
 Also, write down any questions you have.
-When you come for a visit about ICR, bring this handout and your questions.
+When you come for a visit, bring this handout and your questions.
 Your doctor or nurse will answer your questions.

-ICR also is called brachytherapy.
-ICR carries a high dose of radiation to a small area within the uterus, cervix, or vagina.
-Small, hollow instruments are put into place by your doctor.
-A tiny, radioactive source, attached to a wire, is threaded through the instruments.
+It delivers a high dose of radiation to a small area within the uterus, cervix, or vagina.
+Small, hollow instruments are placed by your doctor.
+A tiny, radioactive source, attached to a wire, is inserted through the instruments.
 The wire is left in place for a short period, most often 5-20 minutes.
 The wire then moves out of the instruments and goes back into its storage container.
-The doctor gently removes the instruments.
-The treatment is over.
+The doctor gently removes the instruments and then the treatment is complete.

-ICR is done in the Radiation Oncology Department.
-Most patients getting ICR have 5 treatments.
-The treatments are scheduled 1-2 times per week.
-Each ICR treatment takes 2 to 3 hours from start to finish.
-ICR is considered a surgical procedure.
-It is done under anesthesia.
+This is done in the Radiation Oncology Department.
+Most patients have 5 treatments and are scheduled 1 -2 times per week.
+Each treatment takes three to six hours from start to finish.
+This is a surgical procedure and is done under anesthesia.
 Anesthesia is given by doctors and nurses.
-Medicines used in general anesthesia help patients fall deeply asleep and remain comfortable.
+You will fall deeply asleep and remain comfortable.

 The drawing to the right shows some of the commonly used instruments for ICR.
 It also shows where the instruments are placed in the body.
 The instruments vary in size and shape.
 Your doctor will choose the ones that are right for you.

-What happens on the day of the ICR treatment?
+What happens on the day of the Brachytherapy treatment?

 Please plan ahead.

-- Arrive at least 60 minutes before your scheduled ICR treatment time.
+- Arrive at least 15 minutes before the time noted in the letter with your treatment schedule.

 - Bring your parking stub with you.

-In the pre-procedure area, you will change into a hospital gown.
-An identification bracelet will be placed on your wrist.
+At the Care Initiation, you will change into a hospital gown.
 Shortly before your treatment is scheduled to begin, you will be brought down to the Radiation Oncology department by an escort.
 You will be on a cart.
 A member of the anesthesia team will talk to you.
 A small intravenous (IV) needle will be put into a vein in your hand or arm.
 This IV will be used for medicines and fluids.
 You may be asked to walk into the treatment room.
 You will be asked to position yourself on a narrow treatment table.
 We will help you with this if it is hard for you.
 After you are on the treatment table, the anesthesia team will give you medicines to put you to sleep.
-Once you are deeply asleep, the radiation doctor will begin getting you ready for the ICR treatment.
+Once you are deeply asleep, the radiation doctor will begin getting you ready for the brachytherapy treatment.

 2. The radiation doctor will do a pelvic exam to see how things look.
 Your skin will be cleaned with antiseptic solution.
 A small tube (Foley catheter) will be put into your bladder to collect urine.
 This tube is removed before you go home.
-The instruments used for the ICR are put into place by the radiation doctor.
-The placement of the instruments is checked with ultrasound and X-ray.
+The instruments used for the brachytherapy are put into place by the radiation doctor.
+The placement of the instruments is checked with ultrasound.
 When an ultrasound is done, a cool gel is put on your lower abdomen.
 This helps the doctor see your inner body parts.
-A small amount of barium liquid is put into your rectum.
-This helps the radiation doctor keep the radiation away from your rectum.
+You will go either to the CT scanner in our clinic or the MR scanner in the Radiology clinic.
+The CT or MR scans are used to help verify that the instruments are placed exactly how your doctor wants them and to help plan for your radiation treatment.
+You will be asleep for the entire CT or MR scan.

-3. Once the instruments are in place, the radiation treatment is planned.
-Radiation treatment planning is done by the medical physicist.
+3. After the CT or MR images are obtained, the radiation treatment is planned.
+This is done by the medical physicist.
 He or she uses a prescription written by the radiation doctor.
 A computer software program is used to develop the treatment plan.
-Once the treatment plan is completed, it is checked and approved by the radiation doctor.
+It is checked and approved by the radiation doctor.

-4. After the treatment plan is approved, the treatment is almost ready to begin.
-The radiation that is used for ICR comes from a tiny piece of radioactive material.
+4. The radiation that is used comes from a tiny peice of radioctive material.
 This material is about the size of a piece of pencil lead.
-It is attached to a wire and kept inside a lead-lined storage container located in the treatment room.
+It is attached to a wire and kept inside a lead-lined storage container.

-5. Right before the treatment starts, the radiation doctor connects one end of 1-3 thin hollow cables to the storage container.
-The other ends of the cables are attached to the ends of the ICR instruments.
-The treatment is ready to begin.
-During the treatment, the radioactive material moves out of the storage container and into the ICR instruments.
-The radioactive material stays in the instruments until the prescribed dose of radiation is given.
-The period of time that the radioactive material is in the instruments varies from 5-20 minutes.
+5. The radiation doctor connects one end of 1-10 thin hollow cables to the storage container.
+The other ends of the cables are attached to the ends of the brachytherapy instruments.
+During the treatment, the radioactive material moves out of the storage container and into the brachytherapy instruments.
+It then stays in the instruments until the prescribed dose of radiation is given (about 5 - 20 minutes).

 7. Once you are fully awake, you will be given something to eat and drink.
 Family members or friends can visit.
 You will be prepared for discharge.
-The radiation doctor may wish to talk to you or you may wish to talk to the radiation doctor.
+The radiation doctor may wish to talk to you and answer any questions you may have.
 You may remember bits and pieces of the procedure, or you may remember nothing at all.
 Because of the medicine given for anesthesia, you should not drive, drink alcohol, use dangerous equipment, or make any major decisions for 24 hours.

 1. You may have some minor vaginal bleeding or discharge for the first 24 hours.
 It should not be more than a normal menstrual period.
-You may want to bring a sanitary pad; we DO NOT recommend the use of tampons.
+You may want to bring a sanitary pad; DO NOT use of tampons.

 3. You may have some vaginal cramping (similar to menstrual cramps) after the procedure.
 This should stop by the end of the day.
 Ibuprofen (Advil® or Motrin® IB) or naproxen (Naprosyn® or Aleve®) may be helpful.
 Take it according to the directions on the bottle.